 - Lean the motorcycle on the side stand.

 - Shift into neutral.

-- In the area in front of where the chain passes through the link fork, push the chain upward and measure chain tension (3).
+- Push the chain upwards where the chain passes through the swingarm and measure chain tension .

-The lower chain section B must be taut.
+The lower chain section 6 must be taut.

 Chain wear is not always even, so you should repeat this measurement at different chain positions.